 Thread an elastic through the waistband.
 Secure the ends of the elastic together.
 Sew the opening on the waist closed.

 Distribute the elastic evenly along the waist.
 Top stitch vertically at each side or each quarter of the waist to keep the elastic in place.

 Line up the side seams of the waistband to the bodice.
 Pin the waistband directly on top of the bodice.

 On the front, gauge how wide of a cutout you want.
 Distribute the elastic waist accordingly.
 The more elasticity you allocate to the center, the smaller the cutout will be when the dress is worn.
 In other words, because there is more elasticity at the center, the cutout will stretch less.
 Secure with a zigzag stitch.

-STEP 28.
 Hem the skirt by folding under twice and topstitch in place.